lochbrunner/chop-specs/README.md

 * Zero runtime cost abstraction (-> No *GC*)
 * Few keywords
 * Allows expressive code (less boilerplate than *rust*)
-* Using much of the C++ STL internally where appropriate
 * Also suitable for creating proprietary and/or certified libraries
 * Generating docs out of the code (empowered by meta-programming)
-* No distinction of space and newline character in the code.
-* Dynamic memory allocation on the stack (bind to the scope; Under discussion)
+* Research topic: Dynamic memory allocation on the stack (bind to the scope)

 Tools